menu

 Board Elections

-There has been a steady increase in the number of Board election proposals, perhaps indicative of enlarging boards adopting broader skillsets to cover increasing oversight requirements.
+The number of Board election proposals has been steadily increasing, perhaps indicative of enlarging boards adopting broader skillsets to cover increasing oversight requirements.
 2024 also saw a higher rate of approval for director elections.

 Director Election Resolution Numbers